reshamas/ds_resources/concepts/gradient_descent.md

 ## MINI-BATCH Gradient Descent
 - uses a small sample of the dataset to compute the gradient of the cost function

+## Scaling and Gradient Descent
+- Scaling speeds up gradient descent by making it require fewer iterations to get to a good solution.